If replacing just the bellow tops it makes things easier to get the correct size for the clock.

-So if this is the situation you do not need the entire cuckoo bellows as in CU1, you only need the tops as seen on CU4.
-If just replacing the tops it makes it a lot easier to get the correct size for your clock as the CU1 comes in only one size tops.
-To get the proper tops you only need to measure the length and width of the top only.
-You would snap off the old tops off of the bellow tubes and clean the surface with a knife, then epoxy the new tops on the same way, the same position.
-Then you would transfer the cuckoo lift rings from the old tops to the new ones and your done.
+To get the proper bellow tops measure the length and width of the top only.
+Snap off the old tops off of the bellow tubes and clean the surface with a knife, then epoxy the new tops on the same way.
+Then transfer the cuckoo lift rings from the old tops to the new ones and its done.

 The help section can help with many of the most common issues the clock may have.
 We also have the cuckoo clock movements for post 1950 German made units.
 This is about 80 percent of the cuckoos out in the world so chances are we have the movement you need.